Countess Gytha Primary School’s Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 - The class teacher may consult with colleagues confidentially to discuss strategies to help your child.

 - If concerns persist, further appointments may be arranged with the class teacher and/or the SENCo.
-You can also ask for an appointment with the Headteacher, Mrs Crowe or the preschool manager Mrs Wendy Flagg.
+You can also ask for an appointment with the Headteacher, Mrs Goodland or the Preschool manager Ms Flagg.

 Who should I contact if I am considering whether my child should join the school?

-- Contact the school office to arrange to meet the Headteacher, Mrs Lucy Crowe.
+- Contact the school office to arrange to meet the Headteacher, Mrs Goodland.

-- Mrs Lucy Crowe will include the SENCO, Mrs Alecia Spike, in initial meetings if this is felt to be appropriate.
+- Mrs Goodland will include the SENCO, Mrs Spike, in initial meetings if this is felt to be appropriate.

 Who should I contact if I am considering whether my child should join the preschool?

-- Contact Wendy Flagg (Preschool manager lead) or Alecia Spike (Foundation Unit SENCo) if appropriate.
+- Contact Ms Flagg (Preschool manager lead) or Mrs Spike (Foundation Unit SENCo) if appropriate.

 Date Policy was Updated: October 2017